imoleayo16895/probable-pancake/README.md

 ![](pm_1417.png)

 This enunciates that inspite of the surge in sales between 2015 to 2017, the profit margin has remained static through these years.

+---

+To obtain the best and least performing categories and any change in this trend,